'Everything Everywhere,' 'All Quiet' dominating Oscars

-LOS ANGELES (AP) — Ke Huy Quan and Jamie Lee Curtis won supporting acting awards for the indie hit "Everything Everywhere All at Once" at the 95th Academy Awards on Sunday where host Jimmy Kimmel pledged "no nonsense" as Hollywood reconvened a year after one of the most infamous moments in Oscar history.
+LOS ANGELES (AP) — Ke Huy Quan won best supporting actor, "RRR" brought the house down, "Cocaine Bear" tried to maul Malala and Ruth Carter made history at the 95th Academy Awards on Sunday, as Hollywood looked to move past the infamy of last year's Oscars.

-The former child star Quan capped his extraordinary comeback with the Oscar for best supporting actor.
+The former child star Quan capped his extraordinary comeback with the Oscar for best supporting actor for his performance in the indie hit "Everything Everywhere All at Once."
 Quan, beloved for his roles as Short Round in "Indiana Jones and the Temple of Doom" and Data in "Goonies," had all but given up acting before being cast in "Everything Everywhere All at Once."

 His win, among the most expected of the night, was nevertheless one of the ceremony's most moving moments.
 The audience — including his “Temple of Doom” director, Steven Spielberg — gave Quan a standing ovation as he fought back tears.